The family home is often your major asset, which you hope to pass to the family.

 Having this type of Will can mean that when the first member of a couple passes away

-the family decides to obtain a grant of probate even though otherwise it would not
+the family should obtain a grant of probate even though otherwise it would not be

-be needed.
-If so this creates an extra probate cost - but in the longer term when
+needed.
+If so this creates an extra probate cost - but in the longer term when the

-the second member of the couple passes away the probate costs at that time might
+second member of the couple passes away the probate costs at that time might be much

 Lifetime Family Protection Trust